Introduction

 Seed Application

-Spread the grass seed evenly across your lawn using a broadcast spreader.
-Be sure to follow the recommended seeding rate on the seed packaging.
+Use a broadcast spreader to evenly apply the grass seed evenly across your lawn.
+Be sure to follow the seeding rate on the packaging for the best results.

 -